 Nicosia is located an easy hour and 45-minute drive from Paphos along the main motorway.
 Plan to leave early in order to pack in all of the great things to see and do in the Cypriot capital.

 Paphos is an incredibly popular place to stay in Cyprus, meaning that there are countless accommodation options available in the city.
 Whether you’re looking for an affordable guesthouse, a private apartment, or a luxury seaside hotel, there is something for everyone in Paphos.
 If you want to know our top recommendations, check out these options:

 Casa Mespilea — This small hotel is an excellent option for budget-conscious travellers visiting Paphos.
 They are centrally located, have a handful of clean and comfortable rooms available, and there is a hearty buffet breakfast included in the room rate.
 Click here to check their availability

 Roman Boutique Hotel — This small boutique hotel is a great option if you’re looking for a chic place to stay in Paphos.
 There are a number of comfortable rooms available, a swimming pool on site, and breakfast is included in the nightly rate.
 Click here to check their availability.

 Anemi Hotel & Suites — If you’re looking for a luxury option in Paphos, then this is the hotel for you.
 Located on the beach and boasting a number of amenities including a beautiful swimming pool and on-site fitness centre, they also have numerous plush rooms available.
 Click here to check their availability

 Airbnb— If you would like to have your own apartment in Paphos (like this chic option in the city centre) or even a private room in a local’s home, then Airbnb is a great option for you.
-There are numerous properties available on the platform and if you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+There are numerous properties available on the platform – click here to view the best Airbnbs in Paphos!